ItyRamirez/cs41_jazzHands/README.md

 - Better understand compatibility and dependencies
 - Permissions issue to access serial ports through WSL
 - WSL doesn't even support audio
+- More confidence in using Python to interface with hardware, which is exciting for future project possibilities

 ## Setup